 Getting your hands to be quiet starts with a fundamental shift in perception: the golf swing is not an up-and-down chopping motion with the arms.
 It is a rotational action where the club moves around your body in a circle, powered primarily by the turning of your torso - your shoulders and your hips.

-Think of your body as the engine and your arms and hands as the transmission - they connecting the engine's power to the instrument (the golf club).
+Think of your body as the engine and your arms and hands as the transmission - they connect the engine's power to the instrument (the golf club).
 When your hands try to become the engine, the entire system breaks down.

 Stay in the Cylinder

 A great mental image is to imagine you are swinging inside a barrel or a cylinder.
 As you execute your backswing, you want to turn your shoulders and hips, staying within the walls of that cylinder.
-Many golfers with active hands tend to sway off the ball a common fault where the hips and upper body slide away from the target instead of rotating.
+Many golfers with active hands tend to sway off the ball, a common fault where the hips and upper body slide away from the target instead of rotating.

 Swaying disconnects your swing.
 When you slide instead of turn, you disrupt the sequence, and your hands are forced to take over on the downswing to try and salvage the shot.
 By focusing on rotating your core while keeping your lower body stable, you set the stage for a powerful unwinding motion that pulls the arms and club through impact naturally, with no need for manual intervention from the hands.